glangmead/roguelikes/README.md

 ## Issues

 * adom is not really playable because it makes the terminal background color black, but then uses black for some of the text in the UI!
-* tome2 seems to only run at 80x24 size

 ## Further reading